The Second Trimester

 Varicose veins and hemorrhoids may appear.

-A woman may have a white-colored vaginal discharge called leukorrhea.
-(A colored or
+You may have a white-colored vaginal discharge called leukorrhea.
+(A colored or bloody

-bloody discharge may signal possible complications and should be examined immediately.)
+discharge may signal possible problems.
+It should be checked right away.)

 The increasing weight gain may cause backaches.

-Skin pigmentation may change on the face or abdomen due to the pregnancy hormones.
+You may have areas of skin darkening on your face or belly.
+This is due to the pregnancy